ToDreamr/ToDreamr/README.md

 - 🌱  I speak 2 languages:Chinese(native),English(proficient)

-- 💬  I write my own [blogs](https://todreamr.github.io/) in my spare time.If you like , welcome to this unknown site.
+- 💬  I write my own ✈️✈️[blogs](https://todreamr.github.io/)✈️✈️ in my spare time.If you like , welcome to this unknown site.

 - 📫  You can write email to <aruixrain@gmail.com> and contact with me;

 ### I usually write code with... 💻
 <hr/>

-- ☕ Java,C,Latex
+- ☕ Java,Cpp,Python
-- 🦣 JavaScript,HTML,CSS
+- 🦣 TypeScript,HTML,CSS
-- 🐇 Vue,ElementUI
+- 🐇 Vue,Nuxt
-- 🌿 SpringBoot
+- 🌿 SpringBoot,SpringCloud

 <hr/>